PyMarc2/OceanOpticsSpectroViewer/docs/HOWTOs/HOWTO-installOpticsId.md

    ### For windows

-   Use the option that applies to you between 1, 2 and 3, then follow 4 easy steps.
+   Use the option that applies to you, then follow 4 easy steps.

    1. Install libusb on a 64bits system and Python 64bits